-Ahh?
-Joyful worship is what you do after your 6-day work week is up?
+Joyful worship is what you do after your 6-day work week is up??

 Not what I had in mind.

 The Cool Disciples have been studying Psalm 100.
-They may recall the first week of our Rotation when we served as groundskeepers for the downtown church.
-They learned that worship and work are synonymous.
+You may recall that one of our workshops in this Rotation is to serve as groundskeepers for the downtown church.
+Kids are learning that worship and work are synonymous.
 (And I know for a fact that they experienced joy in their serving!)

 We might think of the word worship as what happens for an hour once a week, but in reality this word worship includes what we may do at any time – experience joy in serving the Lord.
 According to the psalmist, this joy is to be expressed with gladness and thanksgiving.

-- ** FiSH FRI: A Third Friday Mission Event.
+- FiSH FRI: A Third Friday Mission Event.
 Not a Fish Fry!
-Our kind of FiSH Fri(day) will be all about filling needs in our community, each third Friday of the month.
-The first one will be on September 16, from 6:30-8:30.
+Our kind of FiSH Fri(day) will be all about filling needs in our community, each third Friday of the month during the school year.

 - Meals Ministry.
 Making meals for stressed families – maybe they’ve had a new baby!
 Involve your kids in planning a meal, shopping and preparation and delivery.
 I still remember a church member who brought us a meal after I was in the hospital.
 She very patiently unloaded our supper and her two small children and brought them to the door to deliver the meal.
 What a great lesson her kids learned that day – service!